 4. Highlight Every Element of Design

 While aesthetics and visually stunning designs can be attractive and alluring, beauty can oftentimes distract the viewer and hide aspects of a less-than-mediocre concept.
 This isn’t to encourage designers to glaze over or play down their work in creating an exceptionally impressive space.
-Rather, spend time to highlight the practical aspects of your design and how you and your team were able to marry aesthetics with functionality.
+Rather, spend time highlighting the practical aspects of your design and how you and your team were able to marry aesthetics with functionality.

 For example, in this day and age, environmentally conscious design and efforts have become a top priority for companies looking to reduce their carbon footprint.
-In your pitch, walk your clients through how your design is energy-efficient and how this will help them save on costs down the road while answering to their eco-conscious needs.
+In your pitch, walk your clients through how your design is energy-efficient and how this will help them save on costs down the road while answering their eco-conscious needs.
 Further highlight any eco-friendly materials you may be using, like panels made from recycled plastic or locally manufactured flooring solutions.
 Showcasing the practicality of your design in conjunction with how your team was able to make it visually stunning is a step you need when pitching architectural designs.

 5. Utilize Immersive Technologies